johneiser/SLAE/docs/_posts/2017-09-29-Assignment-1.md

 ...
 ```

-To create a socket we'll need SYS_SOCKET, **1**, which from our c model we know takes the following form:
+For our first syscall, creating a socket, we'll need to use SYS_SOCKET, **1**, which we know from our c model takes the following form:
 ```c
 int socket(int domain, int type, int protocol);
 ```